The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Introduction

+Inspired by these results we computed the discrete fundamental group of other polyhedra, and in particular, that of the associahedron.
+Our main result is the following: \begin{theorem} $A_1^{n-2}(\TN)^{ab}$ is a free abelian group with a minimal generating set of size $\binom{n+2}{4}$, where $A_1^{n-2}(\TN)^{ab}$ is the abelianization of the discrete fundamental group of $\TN$. \end{theorem} We actually derive a combinatorial description of the generating set mentioned in Theorem \ref{thm:intro2}, in terms of $5$-sets $S$ of $[n+3]$ such that $1 \in S$.

+Encouraged by the fact that the discrete fundamental group of the Permutohedron is the (classical) fundamental group of a subspace arrangement, we sought to find a relationship between the discrete fundamental group of the associahedron and the type $A$ cluster algebra.
+The motivation for studying cluster algebras comes from the fact that the type $A$ cluster algebra and the associahedron are intrinsically related.
+We discovered that the discrete fundamental group of the associahedron arises in the study of an abelian group which we call the \emph{exchange module} $E(\mathcal{A}_n)$.
+While we do not believe that $E(\mathcal{A}_n)$ is known yet in the literature, we are hopeful that it may find application in cluster algebras, or one the other various places associahedra arise.

-Though developed in the context of representation theory, it is noted by Fomin and Zelevinksy that cluster algebras have found applications in fields such as discrete dynamical systems based on rational recurrences \cite{fomin-zel-laurent}, $Y$-systems in thermodynamic Bethe Ansatz \cite{fomin-zel-y}, grassmannians and their tropical analogues \cite{scott-grass}, Poisson geometry and Teichm\"uller theory \cite{fock-goncharov}.
-For more information about cluster algebras we refer the reader to the Park City notes by Fomin and Reading \cite{fomin-reading}, the CDM '03 notes by Fomin and Zelevinsky \cite{fomin-zel-cdm}, the original series of cluster algebra papers by Fomin and Zelevinsky \cite{fomin-zel-cluster, fomin-zel-finite, fomin-zel-y} and of course the comprehensive Cluster Algebras Portal maintained by Fomin at \url{http://www.math.lsa.umich.edu/~fomin/cluster.html}).
+A cluster algebra, introduced by Fomin and Zelevinksy in \cite{fomin-zel-cluster}, is an axiomatically defined commutative ring equipped with a subset of generators, and a process for creating the rest of the generators via \emph{mutation}.
+Though developed in the context of representation theory, cluster algebras have found applications in discrete dynamical systems based on rational recurrences \cite{fomin-zel-laurent}, $Y$-systems in thermodynamic Bethe Ansatz \cite{fomin-zel-y}, grassmannians and their tropical analogues \cite{scott-grass}, Poisson geometry and Teichm\"uller theory \cite{fock-goncharov}.
+For more information about cluster algebras we refer the reader to the Park City notes by Fomin and Reading \cite{fomin-reading}, the CDM '03 notes by Fomin and Zelevinsky \cite{fomin-zel-cdm}, the original series of cluster algebra papers by Fomin and Zelevinsky \cite{fomin-zel-cluster,fomin-zel-finite,fomin-zel-y} and of course the comprehensive Cluster Algebras Portal maintained by Fomin at \url{http://www.math.lsa.umich.edu/~fomin/cluster.html}.

-A cluster algebra with a finite number of seeds is said to be of finite type, and Fomin and Zelevinsky showed in \cite{fomin-zel-finite} that the types of finite cluster algebras correspond exactly to the Cartan-Killing types.
-The cluster algebra of type-$A_n$, which is the object we are concerned with, has a combinatorial description using triangulations of an $(n+3)$-gon.